Home

 Books over Booze - top ‘quit lit’ books and resources for anyone looking to take a break from alcohol

-Books over booze - top 'Quit Lit' titles and resources for anyone looking to take a break from alcohol
+Choose Books over Booze - top 'Quit Lit' titles and resources for anyone looking to take a break from alcohol

 At Manchester Libraries, we have a range of print and electronic books to help you explore your relationship with alcohol.
 We've partnered with Manchester Metropolitan University and organisations such as Alcohol Change and Hinterland (based in Manchester) to bring you a selection of recommended titles.